top of page

 "Working with Rebecca has truly helped my son.
 Her insight into his emotional meltdowns and masking at school gave us practical strategies we use at home with confidence.
 We’re very grateful for her support".

-- Claire, Kent -
+- Claire, Kent

 A range of supportive services

-Emotional Wellbeing Assessment (Inc. recommendations & report)
+Emotional Wellbeing Assessment & report.

 Making sense of emotions together; a clear